Prev/downsampled-imagenet-path-fixer/README.md

 # Downsampled ImageNet Path Fixer

 The official ImageNet website (https://image-net.org/) provides a downsampled ImageNet (resolution is reduced to 8x8, 16x16, 32x32, or 64x64) for faster training.<br>
-However, using Downsampled ImageNet in PyTorch is not inconvenient since its file structure is different from original ImageNet.
+However, using Downsampled ImageNet in PyTorch is inconvenient since its file structure is different from the original ImageNet.

-This repo provides a script that converts the Downsampled ImageNet provided in https://image-net.org/ to the structure for `ImageFolder` in PyTorch.
+This repo provides a script that converts the Downsampled ImageNet provided in https://image-net.org to the structure for `ImageFolder` in PyTorch.

 ### Step 1: Download Downsampled ImageNet

-Download Downsampled ImageNet, and unzip `*.zip` files.<br>
+First download the downsampled ImageNet, and unzip `*.zip` files.<br>
-After upzip the downloaded files, we can obtain files as follows:
+After upzipping the downloaded files, we can obtain files as follow:

 ```
 train_data_batch_1   train_data_batch_2  train_data_batch_4  train_data_batch_6  train_data_batch_8  val_data